 - Sheet Pan Roasted Chicken and Tomatoes with Potato Spaghetti Squash Puree

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on September 20, 2011.
-Last updated: February 16, 2020 at 12:20 pm.
+February 16, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.